25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Data-Structures/Strings.md

 ### String Length

-Number of characters in the string.
+Number of characters in the string

 ```c
 int main()